 - Owner, partner, and management salaries

-These aren’t optional luxuries they’re essential business costs that ensure you can continue delivering quality service.
+Altogether, these aren’t optional luxuries they’re essential business costs that ensure you can continue delivering quality service.

 The Hidden Danger of Low-Ball Pricing